Corral del Carbón: History

 In 1494, after the fall of Granada to Christian Spain, the Catholic Monarchs granted it to their lieutenant, Juan de Arana or Sancho Arana.
 Upon his death in 1531 the building was sold by public auction and became a theatrical courtyard (a corral de comedias) until at least 1593.
 During this period the interior of the building was modified in order to accommodate theater audiences.
 It was then used in the 17th century as a tenement or residential complex while the ground floor was used as a place to weigh and store coal, which gave the building its present name Corral del Carbón ("Courtyard of Coal").

-In 1887 the Commission of Historical and Artistic Monuments of the province of Granada requested to purchase the building from its private owners.
-In 1918 it was declared a National Monument but was threatened by a state of disrepair.
-Finally, in 1928, Leopoldo Torres Balbás, the curator and chief architect of the Alhambra, arranged for the property to be purchased by the government with the help of revenues from Alhambra ticket sales to the Alhambra.
+In 1887, the Commission of Historical and Artistic Monuments of the province of Granada requested to purchase the building from its private owners.
+In 1918, it was declared a National Monument but was threatened by a state of disrepair.
+Finally, in 1928, Leopoldo Torres Balbás, the curator and chief architect of the Alhambra, arranged for the property to be purchased by the government with the help of revenues from ticket sales to the Alhambra.
 The deed of purchase was signed on October 24 of that year, and the many families residing in the building were subsequently evicted.
 Torres Balbas was charged with restoring and repairing the building, a process which took place in two phases from 1929 to 1931.
 This restoration also removed many modern or more recent additions to the building, as well as replacing the roofs and floors.

 In 1992 the building was again restored by the architect Rafael Soler Márquez.
 The facade underwent another process of cleaning and consolidation by the company Siglos Conservación y Restauración, s.l., under the direction of Lola Blanca López and Lourdes Blanca López, which was completed in 2006.